ggurjar333/sportradar-unofficial/README.md

 ## Contributing

 We absolutely love contributions!
-If you would like to contribute to `sportradar`, please follow these steps:
+If you would like to contribute to `sportradar-unofficial`, please follow these steps:

 ### Setting up the Project

 1. Fork the repository: On the top-right of this page, click on the Fork button.
-This creates a copy of the `sportradar` repository in your own GitHub account.
+This creates a copy of the `sportradar-unofficial` repository in your own GitHub account.

 2. Clone the repository: Now, clone this new repository onto your local machine.
 This creates a local copy that you can edit.